 Horoscopes are related to astrology in that they attempt to predict a person's future based on the time they were born and the movement of the heavens.
 The word itself is derived from the Greek meaning "one who observes the hour."
 Our current form of horoscopes is really a Greek addition to earlier ideas, such as seeing the sun's path in the sky move through the twelve houses of the zodiac.
 As an interesting side note, God's word alludes to the zodiac in Job 38:32.

-The idea that heavenly bodies control our destiny, rather than the true God, is an ancient delusion.
-Augustine, the famous Catholic theologian and philosopher who lived when Rome was in decline, and Cicero, the pagan orator of the Roman Republic in the first century B.C., made a point of attacking belief in it.
+The idea that heavenly bodies control our destiny, rather than a God who is the Creator of all things, is an ancient delusion.
+Augustine, the famous Catholic theologian and philosopher who lived when Rome was in decline, and Cicero, the pagan orator of the Roman Republic, made a point of attacking this belief.

 Although Scripture does not use the word astrology, it does refer to its practice.
 For example, the book of Daniel references astrologers serving at the court of King Nebuchadnezzar (Daniel 2:27, 4:7).
 As one would expect, the belief that anything other than the true God steers the destiny of man is rejected in Scripture.

 What few people realize is that the Bible considers astrology, or consulting the heavens for guidance regarding future actions and events (like horoscopes attempt to do as well), as a form of sorcery (Leviticus 19:26 - 28, 31, 20:6).

 God directly warned ancient Babylon about trusting in astrology when he said, "You are exhausted by the multitude of your counsels; now let the astrologers, the stargazers, the monthly prognosticators (e.g. those who create horoscopes), stand up, and save you from these things that shall come upon you" (Isaiah 47:13, HBFV).
 Ancient Israel was also warned directly about such practices.